PelionIoT/meta-mbl/docs/usb-networking.md

 Copyright © 2018 Arm Limited.

 ### Introduction
 An Mbed Linux OS IoT device with suitable hardware supports networking over USB by using the Mbed Linux OS kernel's appropriate driver mechanism.

 ### USB peripheral and USB host port types

 When a device with USB host port(s) is used (such as a Raspberry Pi 3), communication between the device and a development PC can be established via a peripheral Ethernet-to-USB adapter plugged into one of the available USB host ports on the device.
 The Linux kernel's CDC Ethernet driver is used on the device for supporting this kind of communication.

 When a device with USB peripheral port(s) is used (such as a WaRP7), communication between the device and the development PC can be established by connecting the device directly to the development PC with a USB cable.
 The Linux kernel's USB Gadget driver is used on the device in this case.

 * When running on WaRP7, the Mbed Linux OS kernel's USB Gadget driver mechanism creates a `usb0` network interface on the IoT device and makes the IoT device itself appear as a network interface to another device connected via USB (e.g. a development PC).
+The debug interface is set via MBL_DEBUG_INTERFACE variable assigned in imx7s-warp-mbl.conf machine conf file (e.g. MBL_DEBUG_INTERFACE="usb0").

 * When Mbed Linux OS is installed on Raspberry Pi 3, the kernel's USB Gadget driver is not installed due to hardware limitations of the board, and the `usb0` interface does not exist.
-There are two Ethernet network interfaces in Mbed Linux OS when installed on Raspberry Pi 3: `eth0`, which belongs to the wired Ethernet port, and `eth1` which is created by the CDC Ethernet driver, once appropriate hardware has been connected.
+There are two Ethernet network interfaces in Mbed Linux OS when installed on Raspberry Pi 3: `eth0`, which belongs to the wired Ethernet port, and `eth1` which is created by the CDC Ethernet driver, once appropriate hardware has been connected.The debug interface is set via MBL_DEBUG_INTERFACE variable assigned in raspberrypi3-mbl.conf machine conf file (e.g. MBL_DEBUG_INTERFACE="eth1").
   An Ethernet-to-USB hardware adapter is required in order to support USB networking on an IoT device based on a Raspberry Pi 3 board.
   Once an Ethernet-to-USB adapter's USB "male" connector is inserted into any of the four type-A USB ports of the Raspberry Pi 3 board, the Mbed Linux OS kernel's CDC Ethernet driver mechanism creates an `eth1` network interface.
 This makes it possible for another device to establish communication with the IoT device.
   In order to establish communication with the development PC, the Ethernet cable of the adapter should be connected to an available Ethernet port on the development PC.

 By default, Mbed Linux OS attempts to obtain an IPv4 address for the `usb0` interface on WaRP7 or the `eth1` interface on Raspberry Pi 3 using DHCP and falls back to assigning a link-local IPv4 address if a DHCP server can't be found.

 #### Connecting a WaRP7 IoT device to a PC